 By tracking CLV, businesses can assess how much value they are providing to customers and whether or not their products and services meet the needs of their consumers.
 Additionally, it helps businesses determine which strategies are proving most successful in terms of customer satisfaction and loyalty.

-By analysing this data over time, companies can make adjustments to maximise customer experience and convert more leads into long-term customers.
+By analyzing this data over time, companies can make adjustments to maximize customer experience and convert more leads into long-term customers.
 Overall, CLV is an invaluable tool for businesses striving to provide excellent customer service and increase profits.

 To begin tracking CLV, businesses should use the following formula: Customer Lifetime Value (Average Customer Retention Rate) X (Average Number of Purchases) X (Average Deal Total).